toddshev/hw-unit18-blockchain/README.md

-Under "View and Send" paste in another address from your wallet in the "To Address" field, select an amount, and click _Send_.
+Under "View and Send" paste in another address from your wallet in the "To Address" field, select an amount, and click _Send Transaction_.
 Note the unit of measure.
 1 ETH is significantly more than 1 wei.
 Do not try to send more than you have available (plus the gas/transaction cost).

 ![CryptoAddress](Screenshots/SendScreen.png)

-After clicking _Send_, you should see a confirmation screen.
+After clicking _Send Transaction_, you should see a confirmation screen.
 Review, then click _Send_.
 ![Confirm](Screenshots/ConfirmScreen.png)

 If it worked correctly, you should see "Check Tx" at the bottom.
 Click this to view the transaction details.